 The 3, 4 and 5 day Kruger National Park Backpackers Safari

-Regardless of the number of days you want to spend in the park, your accommodation will remain the same.
-Guests opting for the Kruger National Park Backpackers safari will be lodged at the Bushpackers Campsite and Accommodation.
+Regardless of the number of days you want to spend in the park, your accommodation will remain the same, as guests opting for the Kruger National Park Backpackers safari will be lodged at the Bushpackers Campsite and Accommodation.
 This accommodation includes meals and will give you that touch of rustic living that you might be after when visiting the Kruger.
+This is more than a backpacker’s safari, it is also ideal for students looking for an adventure!

 With 3 days spent enjoying a safari, and accommodation provided by the Bushpackers Campsite and Accommodation, guests embarking on this safari package are in for a real treat!
-Days will start off and end with a Kruger Park safari.
-We take guests to the more exciting areas of the park, where animal sightings are frequent.
+Days will start off and end with a Kruger Park safari.And as always, we take guests to the more exciting areas of the park, where animal sightings are frequent.

-Regardless of the package, you select, always keep in mind that the more time you spend in the park, the more chances you have of seeing the animals you really want to see.
+Regardless of the package you select, always keep in mind that the more time you spend in the park, the more chances you have of seeing the animals you really want to see.
 Some guests have truly seen all they wanted to see in the 4 days that they have been on safari.
 We take guests to the Southern areas, as these are the most populated regions of the park.

 You cannot go wrong with any 5 day safari.
-This is more than a backpacker’s safari, it is also ideal for students looking for an adventure!
-Giving you more than enough time to see many of the park’s inhabitants, anyone embarking on a 5 day safari is in for a once in a lifetime trip.
+Giving you more than enough time to see many of the park’s inhabitants, anyone embarking on a 5-day safari is in for a once in a lifetime trip.
 And when opting for the backpacker’s safari, you won’t be breaking the bank.
 This safari also includes a tour of the Panorama Route.